2shea/whalequench/_posts/2019-09-02-learning-to-speak-code.markdown

 Implementing new functionality in your voice toolset can be a great way to dogfood your voice coding.
 I've written most of my libraries using voice, and I found that many new features I wanted were small enough in scope and simple enough to implement that they were great to work on while learning.
 It's pretty great to get some opportunity to practice but also build new things that you can immediately benefit from.

 ## Leverage Talon's Community
 Talon's Slack community can be a really great resource.
-In my experience, Talon folks have been very friendly, welcoming, and full of useful tips.
+In my experience, Talon folks have been friendly, welcoming, and full of useful tips.
 If you have questions or an idea for building a new tool, jump into [Talon Slack][] and say "Hi"!
 There's a good chance someone may have already written the thing you need.
 If not, people will be happy to help answer questions and help you along.
 As the technology matures and more users come along, we like share the cool things we are building and help support each other.

 [Talon Slack]: https://join.slack.com/t/talonvoice/shared_invite/enQtMjUzODA5NzQwNjYzLTY1NzZjNzM4NjVhZjZhYWFlNmZkYmU2YzE2ZjQxZjcyMTgwNDk5NDg2YzhmZDRmNmEwYThkODEyYjY4ZGZmODE
 [Talon Community repository]: https://github.com/dwiel/talon_community